Growing Minds Day by Day: Third Week of July

 Cook-A-Doodle-Do!

 Our next book of the week is Cook-A-Doodle-Do!, by Janet Stevens and Susan Stevens Crummel.
 The big, brown rooster wants to make a strawberry shortcake, so he enlists the help of his friends, Turtle, Iguana, and Pig.
 Together they learn to cook and try to make a delicious treat.
 With a lot of cooking tips and information, this book is a great introduction to cooking for children ages 4-7.
-Watch a librarian-led read aloud of Cook-A-Doodle Do! on YouTube.
+Watch a read aloud of Cook-A-Doodle Do! on YouTube.

 Find more books